kuzeygh/DataStructures/README.md

 Student IDs and grades are given in input.We'll see how binary search tree works.I also provided an simple image of the created tree in this program as an output.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 In homework6:
-In this homework we've implemented an AVL tree.Output will be an inorder walk on created AVL tree.
+In this homework we've implemented an AVL tree.Output will be an inorder walk on created AVL tree.Also You can find a function to print level by level a binary tree recursively.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-*/